- Troubleshooting Bedwetting in Potty-Trained Kids

 - We stopped the remedy per the protocol, but immediately the wet was back.

-- After another dry day, she did not take the remedy, and she was still dry the next morning!
-I wrote in my notes: “She’s so encouraged about 2 days in a row but also I can feel her nervous fear – I don’t want it to be like last time and have wet tomorrow; I want to have dry forever.
+- After another dry day, we did not use the remedy, and the pull-up was still dry the next morning!
+I wrote in my notes: “Child is so encouraged about 2 days in a row but also I can feel nervous fear – I don’t want it to be like last time and have wet tomorrow; I want to have dry forever.
 This would be so amazing if it keeps working!!!!!”